Numbers generate contributions that support scholarships for workshops.

-ReChanneling is dedicated to researching methods to (1) alleviate symptoms of dysfunction (disorder) and discomfort (neurosis) that impact an individual’s emotional wellbeing and quality of life, (2) pursue personal goals and objectives—eliminating a bad habit, self-transformation—harnessing our intrinsic aptitude for extraordinary living.
-Its paradigmatic approach targets the personality through empathy, collaboration, and program integration utilizing scientific and historically, clinically practical methods including proactive neuroplasticity, cognitive-behavioral therapy, positive psychology, and techniques designed to compel the recovery and reinvigoration of self-esteem disrupted by the adolescent onset of dysfunction.
+ReChanneling develops and implements programs to (1) moderate symptoms of emotional malfunction and (2) pursue personal goals and objectives—harnessing our intrinsic aptitude for extraordinary living.
+Its paradigmatic approach targets the personality through empathy, collaboration, and program integration utilizing scientific and clinically practical methods including proactive neuroplasticity, cognitive-behavioral therapy, positive psychology, and techniques designed to compel the recovery and reinvigoration of self-esteem disrupted by the adolescent onset of emotional malfunction.

-The disease model of mental health focuses on the problem; creating a harmful symbiosis of individual and their dysfunction.
-In other words, the diagnosed becomes the diagnosis.
+The disease model of mental health focuses on the problem, creating a harmful symbiosis of individual and their malfunction.
 The Wellness Model emphasizes the solution.
 A battle is not won by focusing on incompetence and weakness; it is won by knowing and utilizing our strengths, and attributes.
 That is how we positively function―with pride and self-reliance and determination―with the awareness of what we are capable of.

 The insularity of cognitive-behavioral modification, positive psychologies, and other approaches cannot comprehensively address the complexity of the personality.
 We are better served by the integration of multiple traditional and non-traditional approaches, including those defined as new (third) wave (generation) therapies, developed through client trust, cultural assimilation, and therapeutic innovation.
 Our environment, heritage, background, and associations reflect our wants, choices, and aspirations.
 If they are not given consideration, then we are not valued.